 We can design a presentation or talk to the needs of your classroom or curriculum.
 Qualified staff members will be happy to adapt museum experiences to meet IEP requirements, or any other student needs.

 Reading by presenter of Susan by author Kristen Demeo.

 Students will be given a glimpse into the early 1800s.
 Includes hands-on learning with replica toys, dress up box, chores list, and discussion of important events.
 Optional: Craft or Game.

 Presentation about taking action to better the world.
 Why did Susan B. Anthony become a reformer?
 Why did she get involved with the three main reform movements, Temperance, Abolition and Suffrage?
 How does this relate to our world now?

 Optional: Postcard Show & Craft

 How did the Engineering Progress of the 1800’s affect the Anthony’s family business?
 Includes artifacts for manipulation.

 Susan B. Anthony: American Reformer

-This presentation walks students through the first movement in which Susan B. Anthony committed herself.
-Students explore how temperance was a springboard for the issue of equality.
+These presentations walk students through the earlier movements in which Susan B. Anthony committed herself.
+Students explore how temperance and abolition were a springboard for equality and leadership in women's enfranchisement.